EricKugel/EricSQL/README.md

 EricSQL is an implementation of SQL.
 Eventually it will cover every typical statement; it's functional right now but still missing unions and GROUP BY.
 I'm learning a lot both about SQL and web security with this project (I've already accidentally sql-injected myself once).

 ### View Demo Website
 You can see a working message board, written in Next.js with EricSQL, at [ericsql.erickugel.com](https://ericsql.erickugel.com).
+I'm running EricSQL on a GCP VM.

 ### About EricSQL
 EricSQL has two main parts: The EricSQL server and EricSQL Engine.
 Features include: